Subserial/Starspawn/README.md

 ## Starspawn

-A Starseed Pilgrim Save visualizer
+A Starseed Pilgrim Save visualizer.
+Run with -h to view options.

-Currently broken.
-Will be fixed to be broken again soon.

 Requires Pillow library for Python